DeyanM1/Zephyr/documentation.md

 ## Predefined Variables

-Predefined variables allow you to define variables in a Python script and use them in Zephyr.
+Predefined variables allow you to define variables in a json script and use them in Zephyr.

 **Load Predefined Variables:**